ccxt/ccxt/CONTRIBUTING.md

 ### Transpiled (generated) files

-- All derived exchange classes are transpiled by `tsc` from TypeScript to JavaScript and by our custom transpiler from TypeScript to PHP and Python.
+- All derived exchange classes are transpiled by `tsc --build .` from TypeScript to JavaScript and by our custom transpiler from TypeScript to PHP and Python.
 The source files are language-agnostic, easily mapped line-to-line to any other language and written in a cross-language-compatible way.
 Any coder can read it (by design).
 - All base classes are **not** transpiled, those are language-specific.

 #### JavaScript